Bicol, Philippines: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, B and C. It's important that you pick the right kind.
-Many adapters for sale now are simply plug changers and require your electronics to convert the voltage themselves.
+A plug adapter that supports outlet types A, B and C. Be careful to find the right kind.
+Most adapters that you can buy are just plugs and expect your devices to convert the voltage themselves.
 If your devices can't do that they could burn up.
-This one is sufficent for most areas.
+This one should be sufficient for most places.

 Power bank for devices